spinnaker/kustomization-base/README.md

 #### Enable optional services

-The two optional Spinnaker services this workflow currently supports are Fiat and Kayenta.
+The optional Spinnaker services this workflow currently supports are Fiat, Kayenta and Keel.

 In the following kustomization files, we recommend including `?ref=${KUSTOMIZATION_BASE_REF}` to pin kustomization-base to a specific version.
 For further details, see [(Optional) Use a specific version of kustomization](#optional-use-a-specific-version-of-kustomization).